History of Slovenia: The DEMOS government (1990–1992): Independence

 As a result of internal disagreements the coalition fell apart in 1992.
 It was officially dissolved in April 1992 in agreement with all the parties that had composed it.
 Following the collapse of Lojze Peterle's government, a new coalition government, led by Janez Drnovšek was formed, which included several parties of the former DEMOS.
 Jože Pučnik became vice-president in Drnovšek's cabinet, guaranteeing some continuity in the government policies.

 The first country to recognise Slovenia as an independent country was Croatia on 26 June 1991.
 In the second half of 1991, some of the countries formed after the collapse of the Soviet Union recognized Slovenia.
 These were the Baltic countries Lithuania, Latvia, and Estonia, and Georgia, Ukraine, and Belarus.
 On 19 December 1991, Iceland and Sweden recognised Slovenia, and Germany passed a resolution on the recognition of Slovenia, realised alongside the European Economic Community (EEC) on 15 January 1992.
 On 13, respectively 14 January 1992, the Holy See and San Marino recognised Slovenia.
 The first transmarine countries to recognise Slovenia were Canada and Australia on the 15, respectively 16 January 1992.
 The United States was at first very reserved towards the Slovenian independence and recognised Slovenia only on 7 April 1992.

 The recognition by the EEC was particularly significant for Slovenia, as in December 1991 the EEC passed criteria for the international recognition of newly founded countries, which included democracy, the respect for human rights, the government of law, and the respect for the national minority rights.
 The recognition of Slovenia therefore indirectly also meant that Slovenia had been meeting the passed criteria.

 In December 1992, after the independence and the international recognition of Slovenia, Kučan was elected as the first president of Slovenia in the 1992 presidential election, with the support of the citizens list.
 He won another five-year term in the 1997 election, running again as an independent and again winning the majority in the first round.

 Drnovšek premiership (1992–2002): Re-orientation of Slovenia's trade

-Drnovšek was the second Prime Minister of independent Slovenia.
+Janez Drnovšek was the second Prime Minister of independent Slovenia.
 He was chosen as a compromise candidate and an expert in economic policy, transcending ideological and programmatic divisions between parties.
 Drnovšek's governments reoriented Slovenia's trade away from Yugoslavia towards the West and contrary to some other former Communist countries in Eastern Europe, the economic and social transformation followed a gradualist approach.
 After six months in opposition from May 2000 to Autumn 2000, Drnovšek returned to power again and helped to arrange the first meeting between George W. Bush and Vladimir Putin (Bush-Putin 2001).